 Birth of Varusteleka

 After that things took off like a greyhound after a rabbit, so I ended my studies the same year I started and paid my loan in record time.
 I had my work cut out for me as I tended to run out of kit much faster than I was able to restock and had a chronic storage capacity problem, not to mention the seemingly endless supply of army kit junkies who just wouldn't take no for an answer.
 Fancy business premises have never held much interest for me, so Varusteleka has always been situated in places where you wouldn't usually find a shop.
-I still have vivid memories of a time when I'd keep the shop open until six o'clock, blissfully unaware that the evening watchman had locked the door a four.
+I still have vivid memories of a time when I'd keep the shop open until six o'clock, blissfully unaware that the evening watchman had locked the door at four.
 The current shop is larger and better equipped than many conventional clothes stores, though it is still located in a warehouse hall in the Konala industrial estate in Helsinki.
-Judging by the never-ending stream of customers, this does not seem to bother people overly much and at least the store is big enough - something that does not, of course, stop us planning to expand it to a grand total of 500 square meters in the near future.
+Judging by the never-ending stream of customers, this does not seem to bother people overly much and at least the store is big enough.

 The success of my shop must say something about my countrymen - how can we exist in a country this small, selling mostly to the Finnish?
 By 2010 Varusteleka had become so big it's probably the biggest in Europe, and might well be the biggest one in the world, at least when it comes to surplus-selling stores.
 The funny thing is that the vast majority of our customers live in Finland, so, unlike our European "competitors", we only have some five million potential customers.
 Maybe it's our harsh climate, or maybe Finns just have a taste for getting better stuff for less, who knows.